atlantikjashari/product-crud-app/README.md

 - ✅ Global snackbar system for notifications
 - ✅ Reusable components and Atomic design structure
 - ✅ Unit tests with Jest + React Testing Library
+- ✅ Export all visible (filtered/searched) products to a downloadable .csv file
+- ✅ Only 3 products are shown per page for better readability, with pagination controls
+- ✅ Instantly search products by name or description

 ---